Rock Parish Council

 Internal emails, even if marked private or confidential, might eventually need to be disclosed when it is lawful to do so, e.g. under the 2000 or 1998 Acts or as part of the requirement on parties to disclose documents in the course of legal proceedings.

 Information in communications may not be confidential but may be sensitive information that needs to be respected.

 Do not write anything in communications that might be construed as offensive or discriminatory.

 Do not make negative comments about an individual, including members of the public, Members, Officer, or business suppliers.

 Use a Parish Council signature so that it is clear in what capacity you are writing.
-Copy in (either cc or bcc) any appropriate officer or councillor.
+Copy in (either carbon copy (CC) or blind carbon copy (BCC) any appropriate officer or councillor.